 What’s the difference?
 I water for 25-30 minutes at each watering.
 However, I have very sandy soil.
 If you have a heavier soil, you can’t water that long.
 Please ask one of our staff how to water deeply in difficult soils.

-If you are thinking about letting your lawn go dry or removing it, there are alternatives if you still want the lush green views but with zero maintenance, we would recommend that you look into an artificial lawn.
+If you are thinking about letting your lawn go dry or removing it, there are alternatives if you still want the lush green views, but with zero maintenance, we would recommend that you look into an artificial lawn.
 Here are three extra points to consider:

 If so, you will need to provide supplemental water to those trees.
-More often than not, trees are not watered properly leaving them to seek out water on their own.
-They usually tap into the lawn and use water from there since we typically water the lawn more than anything else.
+Trees are often not watered properly, leaving them to seek out water on their own.
+They usually tap into the lawn and use water from there since we typically water it more than anything else.
 So withholding water from the lawn can stress some trees.

 Be sure you have a plan.
-Leaving bare soil will increase the evaporation of moisture from the soil and allows for soil erosion, neither of which are good!
-We recommend a 3″ Mulch (see tip #1.).
+Leaving bare soil will increase the evaporation of moisture from the soil and allows for soil erosion, neither of which is good!
+We recommend a 3″ Mulch to hold onto soil moisture.

 Are you planting Low Water Use plants?
 Again, have a plan.
-If you will be replacing it later then you can mulch it (again see tip #1) and let it go dry.
+If you replace it later, you can mulch it and let it dry.
 Why mulch?
 This will prevent weeds from growing as the lawn dies and help hold deep soil moisture to hopefully save the lawn’s roots.
-Did you know that the roots of lawn grasses can grow as deep as 10′!
+Did you know that the roots of lawn grasses can grow as deep as 10′?